wynnelau/CZ4031-Database_Management_System_Design_and_Implementation/readme.md

 # CZ4031-Database_Management_System_Design_and_Implementation
 Group project done in Year 3 Sem 1

-• Designed and implemented the storage and indexing components based on the requirements of the project using C++ such that the data can be stored properly.
+• Designed and implemented the storage and indexing components using C++ such that the data can be stored properly.
-• Built a B+ tree by inserting the records sequentially using C++ to make it easier to retrieve and delete records accordingly.
+• Built a B+ tree by inserting the records sequentially to make it easier to retrieve and delete records accordingly.

 ## About